 KATHERINE PAIGE graduated magna cum laude from Wichita State University in 2010 with a B.A. in History, Political Science, and French.
 She attended law school at the College of William & Mary where she received her Juris Doctor in 2014.
 Katherine became FFRF’s first Legal Fellow in September 2014, specializing in faith-based government funding.

 MADELINE ZIEGLER graduated magna cum laude from the University of Wisconsin – La Crosse in 2011 with a B.A. in English Literature and Political Science.
 She attended the University of Wisconsin Law School and received her Juris Doctor in 2014.
-She has worked at FFRF since May 2012, starting as a legal intern/extern, and currently works as a law clerk.
+She has worked at FFRF since May 2012, starting as a legal intern/extern, and currently works as a legal publicist.

 KATIE DANIEL is the outreach and donor relations manager at FFRF.
 She was born in California and has lived in Pennsylvania, Alabama and Missouri.
 She moved to Madison in 2005 to attend UW-Madison and graduated in 2009 with a BA in Gender & Women's Studies and a Certificate in LGBT Studies.
 She joined the foundation staff as a student clerical employee in September 2008 and started as the full-time bookkeeper in 2009.
 She loves baking for her coworkers and unlike many of the Foundation's staff members, Katie is religious and considers herself a practicing Wiivangelical.

 BILL DUNN is the editor of Freethought Today.
 He has a degree in history and mass communications (journalism emphasis) from the University of South Dakota and has worked as a reporter, copy editor and editor in South Dakota and Wisconsin since 1980.
 Bill joined the Foundation staff in July 2009.
 He has two daughters, Kaitlin Marie and Jamie Lee.